Category Archives: Illinois

 It is always well to have the neighbor concerned help you locate the corner so he can be more assured that the work has been done correctly.
 If he helps you, he will see the evidence you uncover and will not later be inclined to argue so much about it.

-Land that has actually never ever been precisely checked, or an item that is being divided, will certainly call for a study to situate the brand-new edges and great deal lines in Illinois, which must be completely marked so they will never ever become shed.
+Land that has actually never ever been exactly checked, or a piece that is being split, will require a survey to locate the new edges and whole lot lines in Illinois, which should be permanently marked so they will never ever come to be shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.